Mentor Award in Humanities and Arts Disciplines

 Nomination Process—Phase Two:

 The review committee will select a group of finalists from nominations.
 Finalists will be invited to submit a complete application portfolio.
-We anticipate that all nominees, regardless of whether they will be progressing to the finalist stage, will be notified by December 21st, 2018.
+It is anticipated that all nominees, regardless of whether they will be progressing to the finalist stage, will be notified by December 20, 2019.
 In addition to the items already submitted, the complete portfolio includes in this order:

-Please submit all finalist application materials as a single PDF in the order presented above to Elizabeth Ambos (email@example.com) with a copy to firstname.lastname@example.org.
+Please submit all finalist application materials as a single PDF in the order presented above to Lindsay Currie (email@example.com).

-A committee made up of five representatives from CUR governance, including councilors from humanities and arts disciplines and undergraduate research program directors who are knowledgeable about humanities and arts disciplines, and inquiry undertaken within them, will review the applications.
-We anticipate that the winning mentor will be notified by late spring 2019, and will be publicly honored at a prominent national CUR event.
+A committee composed of three representatives from CUR governance, including councilors from humanities and arts disciplines, and undergraduate research program directors who are knowledgeable about humanities and arts disciplines, and inquiry undertaken within them, will review the applications.
+It is anticipated that the winning mentor will be notified by March 2020 and will be publicly honored during Undergraduate Research Week 2020.

 --National Foundation on the Arts and the Humanities Act, 1965, as amended